awsdocs/amazon-sagemaker-developer-guide/doc_source/sagemaker-projects-templates-sm.md

 + **CI/CD workflow automation**: AWS CodePipeline or Jenkins
 + **Pipeline stages**: Model building and training, model deployment, or both

-Each of the following topics corresponds to a template you can choose when you create your SageMaker project\.
-You can view the available templates in [ Step 1: Create the Project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html#sagemaker-proejcts-walkthrough-create) of the [Project walkthrough](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html)\.
+The following discussion provides an overview of each template you can choose when you create your SageMaker project\.
+You can also view the available templates in Studio by following [ Step 1: Create the Project](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html#sagemaker-proejcts-walkthrough-create) of the [Project walkthrough](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html)\.

+For step\-by\-step instructions on how to create a real project, you can follow one of the project walkthroughs:
++ If you want to use the template [MLOps template for model building, training, and deployment](#sagemaker-projects-templates-code-commit), see [SageMaker MLOps Project Walkthrough](sagemaker-projects-walkthrough.md)\.
++ If you want to use the template [MLOps template for model building, training, and deployment with third\-party Git repositories using CodePipeline](#sagemaker-projects-templates-git-code-pipeline), see [SageMaker MLOps Project Walkthrough Using Third\-party Git Repos](sagemaker-projects-walkthrough-3rdgit.md)\.
++ If you want to use the template [MLOps template for model building, training, and deployment with third\-party Git repositories using Jenkins](#sagemaker-projects-templates-git-jenkins), see [Create Amazon SageMaker projects using third\-party source control and Jenkins](http://aws.amazon.com/blogs/machine-learning/create-amazon-sagemaker-projects-using-third-party-source-control-and-jenkins/)\.

 **Topics**
 + [MLOps template for model building, training, and deployment](#sagemaker-projects-templates-code-commit)